ZbigniewTomanek/fitts-law-verifier/README.md

 ## Usage ##

-After running program the `spacebar` will spawn new button.
-After button spawn you have to click it as fast as you can.
+After running program click on `spacebar` will spawn new button.
+Then you have to click the spawned button as fast as you can.
 You can manually change values of Fitts law constants `a`, `b` and `c` in `def add_fitts_data_to_df`.
 The default ones seems to be working on my machine.